 - Counseling may include family and loved ones who want to support the individual through improved communication strategies.

-Audiologists and hearing aid specialist specialize in helping people with hearing loss adapt to new hearing devices, improve necessary listening skills, learn to communicate more effectively with others and relearn skills that have become difficult.
-The professionals at Hearing Health USA provide the support and rehabilitation treatment therapy necessary for clients to realize the full potential of new hearing aids and communication skills.
+Audiologists and hearing aid specialist specialize in helping people with hearing loss adapt to their new hearing devices, improve listening skills, communicate more effectively with others and relearn skills that have become difficult.
+The professionals at Hearing Health USA provide the support and rehabilitation treatment therapy necessary for patients to realize their full hearing potential.

-Caption phones and service is an excellent solution for individuals with hearing loss that regularly struggle with phone conversations on landline phones.
+Caption phones are an excellent solution for individuals with hearing loss that regularly struggle with phone conversations on landline phones.
 This free assistive technology utilizes easy to read screens that capture the spoken words of the person on the other end of the line, providing an easy solution to guarantee that people suffering from hearing loss won’t miss a word of their phone conversations.
-Our professionals at Hearing Health USA can help you or a loved one access this technology, simply contact our office to get started.
+Our professionals at Hearing Health USA can help you or a loved one access this technology, simply contact the location nearest you to get started.

 How do captioned phones work?